odoare/BiRR/readme.md

 # Binaural Room Reverb (BiRR) and Ambisonic Room Reverb (AmbiRR)

+> **Note:** AmbiRR2 has been released and is available at [github.com/odoare/AmbiRR2](https://github.com/odoare/AmbiRR2).
+New projects should use AmbiRR2.
+This repository is kept available for older projects that still depend on this plugin.

 A realistic room simulator based on a combination of a convolution processor and a virtual room impulse response calculator.

 ![image info](./doc/BIRR_screen.png)